 \section{Introduction}

 Partial differential equation (PDE) solvers are ubiquitous among many engineering and applied mathematics practitioners.
-Today, there are many PDE solvers which employ a discontinuous function, especially in the context of fluid dynamics problems.
-These methods make use of discontinuous functions in order to distinguish different domains and to ensure no extrinsic contributions are incurred while utilizing an arbitrary discontinuity.
-A few particular extensions of the Finite Element Method (FEM) utilizing discontinuous functions are CutFEM or Extended FEM (XFEM), generalized FEM (GFEM), and nonlocal FEM.
-In XFEM and GFEM, an enrichment function, e.g. the Heavyside function, is employed to distinguish different domains defined by a common interface, alleviating cumbersome remeshing techniques \cite{aragon2010generalized,moes1999finite}.
-The nonlocal FEM implements a kernel function, defined by the step function, that ensures nonlocal contributions are zero outside of some specified region \cite{aulisa2021nmpde, delia2020acta,friswell2007non}.
-Venturing outside of the FEM, an example of a method which also employs discontinuous functions is the Volume of Fluid (VOF) method.
-The VOF method makes use of the characteristic function to determine what portion of a cell is occupied by a fluid \cite{AULISA20072301,aulisa2003mixed, hirt1981volume}.
-From the aforementioned methods, one can see the important role of discontinuous functions in many of today's PDE solvers, all of which would benefit from an accurate and efficient way of dealing with the integration of a discontinuous function.
+Today, many PDE solvers employ discontinuous functions, especially in fluid dynamics problems.
+These methods use discontinuous functions to distinguish different subdomains and ensure no extrinsic contributions incur while utilizing an arbitrary discontinuity.
+A few particular extensions of the Finite Element Method (FEM) using discontinuous functions are CutFEM or Extended FEM (XFEM), generalized FEM (GFEM), and nonlocal FEM.
+In XFEM and GFEM, an enrichment function, e.g., the Heaviside function, is employed to distinguish different domains defined by a common interface, alleviating cumbersome remeshing techniques \cite{aragon2010generalized,moes1999finite}.
+The nonlocal FEM implements a kernel function, represented by the step function, that ensures nonlocal contributions are zero outside of some specified region \cite{aulisa2021nmpde, delia2020acta,friswell2007non}.
+Venturing outside of the FEM, an example of a method that also employs discontinuous functions is the Volume of Fluid (VOF) method.
+The VOF method uses the characteristic function to determine what portion of a cell is occupied by a fluid \cite{AULISA20072301,aulisa2003mixed, hirt1981volume}.
+From the methods above, one can see the critical role of discontinuous functions in many of today's PDE solvers, all of which benefit from an accurate and efficient way of dealing with the integration of a discontinuous function.